Faculty & Staff

 Carolyn Nielsen, 2005

-Assistant Professor.
+Associate Professor.
 B.S., Cal Poly, San Luis Obispo; M.S., Northwestern University.
 She worked as a newspaper reporter for The Bellingham Herald, The (Riverside) Press-Enterprise, The San Francisco Examiner (correspondent) and other daily newspapers in California and Nevada; Editorial page editor of The Bellingham Herald until 2004.

 Peggy Watt, 2004

-Assistant Professor.
+Associate Professor.
 B.A., Journalism and Political Science, Western Washington University; M.L.A., Stanford University, with research in online journalism.
 Newspaper reporter in Washington and California, and covered the high-tech industry for PC World for 20 years while based in Silicon Valley.

 Sheila Webb, 2008

-Assistant Professor.
+Associate Professor.
 B.A., English, University of Michigan; M.F.A., University of Wisconsin; Ph.D., University of Wisconsin.
 Her research area is the cultural role of the media, particularly the role and rhetoric of news narratives in magazines.
 She served as Project Manager of ONline@UW, and has worked in museums as an educator, curator, and public information coordinator.
 She previously taught at the University of South Dakota, the University of Wisconsin, and Marquette University.

 Alethea Macomber, 2002.
 Business Manager for Student Publications.